Abioladunmoye/Adidas-Project/README.md

 # Project Name: Adidas-Project

 # Introduction:
-This is a personal project analysis of Adidas sales for year 2020 and 2021.
+This is a personal project analysis of Adidas United Sates sales for year 2020 and 2021.

 # Project Objective:
 This projects's objective is to analyse the below;